LapisLazuline765/LapisLazuline765.github.io/_gakumas/events/valentineconcerto/valentineconcerto.md

 #### Cultural Notes
 ----
 + Friend chocolate (友チョコ) is a chocolate given between friends.
 You can read more about the types of chocolate given out for Valentine's Day in Japan [here](https://cotoacademy.com/valentines-day-in-japan/).
-+ The kanji lesson of this event is: 大切 (taiseteuたいせつ).
++ The kanji lesson of this event is: 大切 (たいせつ/taiseteu).
 It mean important, precious, or dear.
 In the event, it's used to describe friends and who you want to think about when giving out chocolate.
 Learn more about the kanji [here](https://www.wanikani.com/vocabulary/%E5%A4%A7%E5%88%87).